Why Educational Studies?

 Students applying for the first time to a graduate program at Ohio State should review our helpful tips outlined below about the application process.
-Students interested in pursuing licensure and/or an endorsement only, be sure to visit our licensure website or our endorsement web site and contact our licensure coordinator at Fagan.email@example.com.
+Students interested in pursuing licensure and/or an endorsement program, be sure to visit our licensure or endorsement webpages, and contact our licensure coordinator at Fagan.email@example.com.

 Current Non-Educational Studies graduate students who are interested in transferring from your current academic unit to pursue a degree in Educational Studies, please contact the Student Services Office at (614) 688-4007 or firstname.lastname@example.org for information about the application process.

 Current Educational Studies graduate students who would like to transfer from your MA, MLT or EdS program to a PhD or EdD program or change your current degree program within the department, please contact the Student Services Office.

 Download the application checklist appropriate for the program to which you are applying.
 Each program has different requirements, so be sure to select the correct one.
 The checklist provides you with step-by-step instructions for the application process.
 Applications for fall admissions are accepted each year from August through Dec.
 1 for most programs.

 Review the application checklist.
 The application checklist provides you with step-by-step instructions for the application process.

 - Master of Learning Technology (MLT) Application Checklist

 - Intra-University Transfer application checklist(for students previously admitted to Ohio State's Graduate School and who want to apply to a new or different degree or specialization)